CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

  Lines 1-5 just tell us how to call SCIP accurately.
 Line 9 loads the sudoku puzzle read from the disk into the `puzzle` variable.
 Line 11-12 print the unsolved puzzle.

 Line 14 - 25 shows us how to set the scip environment.
-Line 26  lets us set the objsense but since sudoku is a feasibillty problem, it doesn't matter that much
+Line 26  lets us set the obj-sense but since sudoku is a feasibility problem, it doesn't matter that much

 Let us take a look at the integer programming model for Sudoku
 $$